yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 ![From https://huggingface.co/docs/smolagents/conceptual_guides/react](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/smolagents/codeagent_docs.png)

 The diagram above illustrates how `CodeAgent.run()` operates, following the [ReAct framework](https://huggingface.co/papers/2210.03629), which is currently the preferred approach for building multi-step agents.
-We introduced the `MultiStepAgent` in the previous section, which serves as the core building block for smolagents.
-Within these agents, we can incorporate a `CodeAgent`, as we will see in this example.
+We already introduced the `MultiStepAgent` in the previous section, which serves as the core building block for `smolagents`.
+The `CodeAgent` is a special kind of `MultiStepAgent`, as we will see in this example underneath.

 A `CodeAgent` performs actions through a cycle of steps, with existing variables and knowledge being incorporated into the agent's logs as follows: